mr-rizwan-syed/Dehashed-CLI-V2/README.md

 # 🔍 Dehashed Data Extractor

 Fetch and process leaked credentials and personal information from the [Dehashed API](https://www.dehashed.com/) for a specific domain.
+This tool is fully compatible with the latest DeHashed V2 API, ensuring accurate and up-to-date breach data retrieval.

 ---